-The following summary highlights are taken directly from the Management Discussion and Analysis section of the Annual Comprehensive Financial Report (ACFR) for the fiscal year ending June 30, 2021.
+The following summary highlights are taken directly from the Management Discussion and Analysis section of the Annual Comprehensive Financial Report (ACFR) for the fiscal year ending June 30, 2022.

-- Metro's assets and deferred outflows of resources exceed its liabilities and deferred inflows of resources (also defined as net position) by \$631,847,736 at June 30, 2021, which reflects a decrease of 5.7 percent or \$38,457,093 over the prior fiscal year. - Metro completed the fiscal year with its governmental funds reporting combined fund balances of \$975,286,854.
-Of the total amount of governmental combined fund balance, \$25,371,310 or 2.6 percent, is considered available for spending at Metro's discretion (unassigned fund balance). - At the end of fiscal year 2021, unrestricted spendable fund balance (the total of the committed, assigned and unassigned components of fund balance) in the general fund totaled \$25,678,072 and represents 28.0 percent of total general fund expenditures. - Metro's total outstanding long-term liabilities increased \$58,111,145 or 5.1 percent during the current fiscal year.
-This reflects less debt issuance than the historical average, with only a full faith and credit borrowing of \$27.5 million to fund the Supportive Housing tax implementation. - In March of 2020 the Governor of the State of Oregon issued an emergency order declaring a state of emergency as a result of a global pandemic related to the COVID-19 pandemic.
-In compliance with that order, Metro closed the Oregon Zoo, Oregon Convention Center, EXPO, and the Portland'5 Performing Arts Centers, as well as many park facilities.
-Additionally, office workers were directed to telework and access to office facilities was restricted.
-These closures led to significant layoffs for both the visitor venues and support service departments mid-year and all departments were asked to reduce programs and spending where possible. - Program revenues of Metro's business-type activities (Solid Waste, Oregon Zoo and MERC operations) totaled \$124,492,504, down \$37,207,528 or 23.0 percent, attributable to the necessary pandemic-related closure of the MERC venues.
-Solid Waste revenues increased 7.3 percent to a total of \$77,517,801, as construction activity and tonnage increased.
+- Metro's assets and deferred outflows of resources exceed its liabilities and deferred inflows of resources (also defined as net position) by \$793,881,842 at June 30, 2022, which reflects an increase of 25.6 percent or \$162,034,106 over the prior fiscal year. - Metro completed the fiscal year with its governmental funds reporting combined fund balances of \$1,053,886,593.
+Of the total amount of governmental combined fund balance, \$34,070,647 or 3.2 percent, is considered available for spending at Metro's discretion (unassigned fund balance). - At the end of fiscal year 2022, unrestricted spendable fund balance (the total of the committed, assigned and unassigned components of fund balance) in the general fund totaled \$47,685,183 and represents 86.0 percent of total general fund expenditures. - Metro's total outstanding long-term liabilities decreased \$103,896,126 or 8.7 percent during the current fiscal year.
+This reflects no debt issuance during the fiscal year, repayment on existing debt, and a reduction in net pension liabilities. - Voters approved a new regional supportive housing services program in May 2020, funded by personal and business income taxes.
+This income tax generated \$242,650,036 in revenue in this fiscal year and represents a significant increase in general government revenues. - Program revenues of Metro's business-type activities (Solid Waste, Oregon Zoo and MERC operations) totaled \$195,159,841, up \$70,667,337 or 56.8 percent, attributable to the increased activity following necessary pandemic-related closures in the prior year.